Nodragem/Catch-the-Crown/divers/GameDesign - SaveTheCrown.md

 - [x] spiking moving platform

   ```
-  >  add also parent system, switch will also be able to follow a platform (attachable interface),
+  >  add also parentBody system, switch will also be able to follow a platform (attachable interface),

   - [x] create the Parenting System (managed from Tiled),
   ```

-- [x] bugs: parent-children rotations,
+- [x] bugs: parentBody-children rotations,

   ```
   > the bug comes from the desactivation of the spikes.
 We may want to try to change the fixture filter t0 0x000 instead of deactivating the body...